If you want to drive website traffic, you need to know what your target audience is searching for online.

 Search intent refers to the user’s purpose for a certain search term when seeking information online.

-So it is not enough to just know what words and phrases people are typing into Google when looking for specific content, you need to know why.
+So it is not enough to just know what words and phrases people are typing into Google when looking for specific content, you need to know why they are searching.

-Once you understand this intent, you can use it to help drive traffic to your site.
+Once you understand this intent, you can use it to achieve your website goals like driving more traffic to your site.

 The different types of search intent